Find UK Tuition

 - What kind of experience do you have?

 - I spent ten years teaching in a primary school, mainly in a year two class, before taking a position as a SENCO and at the same time doing a Post Graduate Diploma in dyslexia.
-Since then (for the past eleven years) I have worked part time for a charity, catering for children with dyslexia and have also taught pupils privately.
+Since then (for the past fifteen years) I have worked part time for a charity, catering for children with dyslexia and have also taught pupils privately.
 As I have worked almost exclusively with children who are dyslexic or have similar problems I have developed considerable expertise in this area.

 - How much do you charge?